Saxamos/morlingue/README.md

 kill -9 26354
 ```

-### TODO
+## TODO

-- autoreload when new data are coming
-- add etoro
-- add bourso
+- intergrate all assets with scrapper
+- automated CI and deployment travis
+- ML model for forecasting
+- try dash frontend